First launched in 2001, Apple's iTunes is one of the most widely-used pieces of software ever made – and one of the most divisive, too.

 But what about all of the music you've accumulated, and playlists you've artfully devised?
 What about people who still want to buy digital songs, rather than pay a monthly subscription fee?
 And perhaps most importantly, what about Windows PC users?
 Apple has put out a short FAQ to help, giving us answers to all of those questions now.
 Here's everything you need to know.

 From one, many: iTunes to Apple Music, Podcasts, TV

-As usual, Apple used WWDC to unveil the next big macOS update, macOS Catalina, and the event was preceded by stark headlines portending the inevitable death of iTunes.
+Apple used WWDC this year to unveil the next big macOS update, macOS Catalina, and the event was preceded by stark headlines portending the inevitable death of iTunes.
 And they were right, to some extent.

 It's true: on Macs, iTunes is indeed going away as a piece of software.
 The long-awaited iTunes shutdown is finally happening.
 As mentioned above, Apple will roll out separate Music, TV, and Podcasts apps that are specifically built to highlight and manage each type of media.

 Apple Music, the company's all-you-can-listen subscription service, has become a significant driver of revenue in recent years as people turn away from buying individual albums and tracks.
 The iTunes Store surely still has some ardent users who want to "own" their music, but those numbers are significantly dwindling.
 The melding of classic iTunes and Apple Music has never been the most harmonious pairing, so this refocusing makes sense.